Conal84/carlet/README.md

 A How It Works section where new visitors to the site can easily learn how CarLet works

 A search form which allows site users to search for cars in a UK city between certain user provided hire dates.
+Car availability is checked against the users search dates, search location and any existing bookings for a car.

 An All Cars page which display all possible cars availabe to hire for the users search criteria